 For a fine needle aspiration (FNA) biopsy, the doctor uses a syringe with a thin, hollow needle to remove very small tissue fragments.
 The needle is smaller than the needle used for a blood test.
 A local anesthetic is sometimes used to numb the area first.
 This test rarely causes much discomfort and does not leave a scar.

 An FNA biopsy is not used to diagnose a suspicious skin tumor, but it may be used to biopsy large lymph nodes near a skin cancer to find out if the cancer has spread to them.
 FNA biopsies are not as invasive as some other types of biopsies, but they may not always provide enough of a sample to find cancer cells.

 Surgical (excisional) lymph node biopsy

 If an FNA does not find cancer in a lymph node but the doctor still suspects the cancer has spread there, the lymph node may be removed by surgery and examined.
-This can often be done in a doctor's office or outpatient surgical center using local anesthesia and will leave a small scar.
+If the lymph node is near the surface of the body, this can often be done in a doctor’s office or outpatient surgical center using local anesthesia.
+It will leave a small scar.